conventional-commits/conventionalcommits.org/content/about/index.md

     * [Jenkins](https://github.com/jenkinsci/git-changelog-plugin)
     * [Command Line](https://github.com/tomasbjerre/git-changelog-command-line)
 * [Cocogitto](https://github.com/oknozor/cocogitto): Cocogitto is a set of cli tools for the conventional commits and semver specifications.
+* [Uplift](https://github.com/gembaadvantage/uplift): Semantic versioning the easy way.
+Powered by Conventional Commits.
+Built for use with CI

 ## Projects Using Conventional Commits